guzenco/msovideo_srgb/README.md

 dogegen.exe "resolve_hdr 127.0.0.1"
 ```
  5. Measure targets displayed in the dogegen window.

+Usually, displays in HDR mode cannot sustain high luminance across large areas for extended periods of time.
+Therefore, the smaller the measurement target, the better, as long as it fully covers at least one of the local dimming zones, if such are present.
+Additionally, "Maximize luma difference" testchart patch sequence can be used to alternate between bright and dark patches, thus limiting luminance loss for bright patches.

 Tool settings:
 * Peak target - Limits display luminance in HDR mode.
 It will be ignored if set higher than the display profile luminance.